1-Ali-1/1-Ali-1/README.md

 ## 💫 About Me:
 Hi there!
-I'm a Software Engineer and expert Flutter developer with a passion for building high-quality mobile applications 🩵.
+I'm a Software Engineer and expert Flutter developer 🩵 with a passion for building high-quality mobile applications.
 I have a solid background in transforming ideas into user-friendly apps and have successfully worked remotely and collaborated with teams across time zones.

 Outside of coding, I am an international chess player ♟ and a sports enthusiast 🏅.
 I love taking on new challenges, whether on the chessboard or in sports, and constantly pushing myself to grow.
 <br>